-In my opinion, based on the work undertaken in the course of the audit:
+In our opinion, based on the work undertaken in the course of the audit:

-- the information given in the Management Commentary for the financial year for which the financial statements are prepared is consistent with the financial statements and that report has been prepared in accordance with statutory guidance issued under the Local Government in Scotland Act 2003; - the information given in the Annual Governance Statement for the financial year for which the financial statements are prepared is consistent with the financial statements and that report has been prepared in accordance with the Delivering Good Governance in Local Government: Framework (2016): and - the information given in the Governance Compliance Statement for the financial year for which the financial statements are prepared is consistent with the financial statements and that report has been prepared in accordance with The Local Government Pension Scheme (Scotland) Regulations 2018.
+- the information given in the Management Commentary for the financial year for which the financial statements are prepared is consistent with the financial statements and that report has been prepared in accordance with statutory guidance issued under the Local Government in Scotland Act 2003: - the information given in the Annual Governance Statement for the financial year for which the financial statements are prepared is consistent with the financial statements and that report has been prepared in accordance with the Delivering Good Governance in Local Government: Framework (2016): and - the information given in the Governance Compliance Statement for the financial year for which the financial statements are prepared is consistent with the financial statements and that report has been prepared in accordance with The Local Government Pension Scheme (Scotland) Regulations 2018.

-Matters on which I am required to report by exception
+Matters on which we are required to report by exception

-I am required by the Accounts Commission to report to you if, in my opinion:
+We are required by the Accounts Commission to report to you if, in our opinion:

-- · adequate accounting records have not been kept; or - the financial statements are not in agreement with the accounting records; or - I have not received all the information and explanations I require for my audit.
+- adequate accounting records have not been kept; or - the financial statements are not in agreement with the accounting records; or - we have not received all the information and explanations we require for our audit.

-I have nothing to report in respect of these matters.
+We have nothing to report in respect of these matters.